-Regarding the dating of the Paris Codex, Love (1994: 13 and 2001: 443) proposes an approxi-mate date of 1450 based on stylistic resemblance to the stone monuments at the Late Postclassic site of Mayapan and to the art at the Late Postclassic site of Mayapan and to the art may be analysed as ha'-al, water-ABSTR or water-REL, the latter then referring to a body of water such as a lake.
-Sak is more difficult to elucidate outside of syntactical context since it may mean "pure" and is also used to refer to things that are person-made or artificial.
+Regarding the dating of the Paris Codex, Love (1994: 13 and 2001: 443) proposes an approxi-mate date of 1450 based on stylistic resemblance to the stone monuments at the Late Postclassic site of Mayapan and to the art style of the eastern coast of Yucatan before the Conquest.

-46 An alternate translation may be "Pure Rain."
-Ha'al and ha'ha'(al) are definite terms for 'rain', but in this case the term style of the eastern coast of Yucatan before the Conquest.
 Also, considering the fragility of paper, paint and plaster in a tropical environment, Love suggests that the codices confiscated by the Spaniards were probably produced quite close to the time of initial contact, even though the texts themselves were copied from earlier, more ancient sources (Love 1994:8).